FAQ

 Prophesee cameras require USB 3.0, and due to limited support of USB 3.0 by Virtual Machines, your display and USB will not perform as expected, therefore we do not recommend using Virtual Machines.

-How can I interface Prophesee USB EVKs with other platform (e.g. Nvidia Jetson, Raspberry, etc.)?
+How to interface Prophesee USB EVKs with an ARM or other non-AMD processor based platform (e.g. Nvidia Jetson, Raspberry, etc.)?

 Also, if you have a Prophesee product with Gen4.0 sensor, you may need additional support.
 Please contact us in that case.